junxit/us-congress-bills-113/metadata.md

 - 2014-06-17 — Placed on the House Calendar, Calendar No. 112.
 - 2014-06-17 — The House Committee on Rules reported an original measure, H. Rept.
 113-475, by Mr. Nugent.
 - 2014-06-17 — The House Committee on Rules reported an original measure, H. Rept.
 113-475, by Mr. Nugent.
+- 2014-06-18 — Considered as privileged matter. (consideration: CR H5407-5413)
+- 2014-06-18 — DEBATE - The House proceeded with one hour of debate on H. Res.
+628.
+- 2014-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-18 — On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 163 (Roll no. 315). (text: CR H5407)
+- 2014-06-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 163 (Roll no. 315).(text: CR H5407)
+- 2014-06-18 — The previous question was ordered without objection. (consideration: CR H5412)